 - 7.69 It is likely that the Deed will provide a significant degree of certainty, at least for the (ten year) duration of the Deed, and that this contractual certainty would be higher than that provided by the open access arrangements.
 The pricing principles include matters consistent with those that would be applied by the ACCC in an arbitration process.
-In this respect the Council notes that the dispute resolution process is governed by the Australian Centre for International Commercial Arbitration (ACICA) rules 163 and the non-derogable provisions of the Commercial Arbitration Act (NSW) 2010 (the CA Act).
+In this respect the Council notes that the dispute resolution process is governed by the Australian Centre for International Commercial Arbitration (ACICA) rules163 and the non-derogable provisions of the Commercial Arbitration Act (NSW) 2010 (the CA Act).
 The ACICA rules allow an arbitrator to request information from PNO (rule 32.3) and make a finding binding on the parties (rule 38.2).
-The non-derogable provisions of the CA Act allow the Court's information powers to be used to address information asymmetries.
-The Council considers that PNO could not unilaterally withdraw the Deed (outside of an event of default allowing termination) or the open access arrangements and offer materially poorer terms without suffering reputational harm and claims for breach of contract. - 7.70 Having had close regard to the Deed's terms and conditions, the Council's view is that terms and conditions pursuant to declaration are unlikely to be so different to those in the Deed such that they would promote a material increase in competition in a dependent market.
+The non-derogable provisions of the Council considers that PNO could not unilaterally withdraw the Deed (outside of an event of default allowing termination) or the open access arrangements and offer materially poorer terms without suffering reputational harm and claims for breach of contract. - 7.70 Having had close regard to the Deed's terms and conditions, the Council's view is that terms and conditions pursuant to declaration are unlikely to be so different to those in the Deed such that they would promote a material increase in competition in a dependent market.
 The Council considers that the Deed and open access arrangements provide a constraint on PNO's behaviour; the Deed provides a materially greater constraint than that of the open access arrangements.